kasir-barati/react/.github/docs/components.md

   > }
   > ```

-- React component names must always start with a capital letter (PascalCase naming convention).
+- ReactJS component names must always start with a capital letter (PascalCase naming convention).
 If your component name does not start with a capital letter it won't work.
 - The markup syntax you’ve seen above is called [`JSX`](./jsx.md).
 - Components can store information temporarily.
 For this we use [states](./state.md).